TokardDev/MVNgine/README.md

 ## File Management with `.tgvn` Files

-In TGVNgine, all game content and story progression are stored in custom `.tgvn` files.
-These files serve as the core structure for handling routes, scenes, characters, and choices in the visual novel.
-Each `.tgvn` file represents a segment of the story, allowing for dynamic transitions between different paths, based on the player’s decisions.
+In MVNgine, all game content and story are stored in custom `.mvn` files, while additional scripts and user-defined logic are stored in `.mvscr` files.
+These files serve as the core structure for handling routes, scenes, characters, choices, and in-game logic.

+`.mvn`files represent the core narrative and story progression, containing all the text and branching choices for the game.
+They allow for dynamic transitions between scenes and paths, based on the player's decisions.

+`.mvscr` files are used for writing additional scripts, such as event triggers, complex character actions, better visual or sound effects, or modifying the game state with variables with more flexibility.

 These files are written in a simple text format and can be easily edited to create complex branching narratives with variables, conditions, and actions.
-When the player makes a choice, the engine will load a new `.tgvn` file to continue the story from the chosen point.
+When the player makes a choice, the engine will load a new `.mvn` file to continue the story from the chosen point, and `.mvscr` files will execute custom scripts.

-You can run ``./bin/build`` script to build a custom .exe/.sh/.app depending on your OS using a custom name + icon.
+You can run `./bin/build` script to build a custom .exe/.sh/.app depending on your OS using a custom name + icon.

 ## Character Management